 - One of the main reasons why these platforms are able to collect and sell data is user’s inability to evaluate Terms and Conditions (T&C) before opting for their services.
 Well, it is no the fault of the user, these T&Cs are so complicated to understand that legal personnel will also think twice before going for it.
 Therefore, we need trustable institutions (Public, Private, or NGOs) to evaluate these T&C and them available in an understandable form to the general public.

 - India also needs a grievance redressal system which users which one primary objective of these new guidelines.
 This is a welcoming step.

 Awareness Campaign and People-Oriented check and balance: GOI and Civil societies have to run aggressive campaigns to make people aware of the potential harm these platforms can do and develop a people-oriented check and balance environment.
 For example- if an individual find some fake information or some disturbing video then he/she can inform the concerned authority of the respective platform or concerned government authority.

 However, all of these solutions have to come without hampering the good side of this 21st-century technology.
 These platforms have provided space for sharing knowledge, created less direct and more indirect employment for so many people, for example, a woman who is good at cooking can now upload her recipe on these platforms and can become financially independent.
 Further, her videos can help a young boy/girl or newly married woman who has the first time left his/her home and doesn’t know how to cook.

-Moreover, a good laws or regulation does not come in a day instead it takes years of discussion, debates and continuous improvement.
+Moreover, good laws or regulation does not come in a day instead it takes years of discussion, debates, and continuous improvement.
 Further, the challenge of regulating this latest technology is not confined to India, but the whole world is grappling with it.